In this fourth step the apostle Peter took to successfully grow his ministry, we see what triggered all the cash to flow.

 Ministries today must likewise provide both spiritual healing and physical support, to transform lives from dependency to self-sufficiency.
 To do so at a bargain, partnerships are required.
 While your ministry excels at spiritual healing, partners can help you satisfy the many physical needs of your “crippled” community.
 Partnerships also can strengthen your program’s funding appeal, as they indicate the broader community support for your work donors and grant makers value.

-www.fundingmyministry.com, hosts complete training on Peter's Principles for sufficiency funding, including tips on how to build and leverage partnerships for holistic service delivery and greater funding support.
+The website, www.fundingmyministry.com, hosts complete training on Peter's Principles for sufficiency funding, including tips on how to build and leverage partnerships for holistic service delivery and greater funding support.

 Can you guess Peter’s Principle #3?